Human hair color: Brown hair

 Brown hair is the second most common human hair color, after black.
 Brown hair is characterized by higher levels of eumelanin and lower levels of pheomelanin.
 Of the two types of eumelanin (black and brown), brown-haired people have brown eumelanin; they also usually have medium-thick strands of hair.
-Brown-haired girls or women of European, West Asian or North African descent are often known as brunettes.
+Brown-haired girls or women of European and Southwest Asian/North African descent are often known as brunettes.

 Chestnut hair is a hair color which is a reddish shade of brown hair.
 In contrast to auburn hair, the reddish shade of chestnut is darker.
-Chestnut hair is common among the native peoples of South, and Central Europe, Asia Minor, West Asia and North Africa.
+Chestnut hair is common among the indigenous peoples of South, and Central Europe, Asia Minor, West Asia, North Africa and South Asia.